rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 container. see section [Testing][testing] before updating your files `~/.bashrc` and `~/.zshrc`

-Finally, you can configure the prompt to your need.
-To do so, continue to section [Configuration][configuration]

 ## Testing

 In order to test this prompt or your prompt config, you will just need docker.